patricklafrance/wmfnext-shell/README.md

 The `useNavigationItems()` hook return the navigation items as is, meaning you'll still have to recursively parse the tree structure to transform the items into actual React component.

-As it's a non trivial process, the shell provide an optional utility hook called `useRenderNavigationItems()` to help with that.
+As it's a non trivial process, the shell provide an optional utility hook called `useRenderedNavigationItems()` to help with that.

 > If you prefer you can always parse the navigation items tree on your own without using the utility hook.

-The `useRenderNavigationItems()` accept 2 render functions as a second and third parameter.
+The `useRenderedNavigationItems()` accept 2 render functions as a second and third parameter.
 The second parameter is a function to render a single link from a navigation item and the third parameter is a function to render a section of navigation items.

 In this example, there are 2 sections.
 A root section containing all the navigation items, and a nested section containing only _"Static1/Page 4"_ and _"Static1/Page 5"_.